The Cocoa Cafe Chronicles: 10 Sip-Sized Stories of Magic, Mayhem, and Cocoa from LegendFiction Authors

 PREFACE FROM THE EDITOR

+Some of the best things start off the cuff.
+Like this anthology.
 Last Christmastide (yes, Christmastide not Christmas time because we are cool here), on a whim, our mentor Dominic posted a quick prompt to fit the winter mood: you’ve inherited a hot chocolate shop—two things go great and one thing goes very wrong.

 Go.